theatlantic/thumbor-video-engine/README.rst

 .. |coverage_badge| image:: https://codecov.io/gh/theatlantic/thumbor-video-engine/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/theatlantic/thumbor-video-engine

-This package provides a thumbor engine that can read, crop, and transcode mp4 and webm videos using ffmpeg.
+This package provides a thumbor engine that can read, crop, and transcode audio-less video files.
+It supports input and output of animated GIF, animated WebP, WebM (VP9) video, and MP4 (default H.264, but HEVC is also supported).

 Usage
 -----